disberd/PlutoExtras.jl/README.md

-# ExtendedPlutoUI
+# PlutoExtras

-This provides some widgets to be used in Pluto, including an extended version of the TableOfContents from PlutoUI
+This package provides some widgets to be used in Pluto, including an extended version of the TableOfContents from PlutoUI.
+It was formerly a non-registered package named PlutoUtils

-# IMPORTANT!
-This package was originally called PlutoUtils but is undergoing significant internal restructuring and will be published to the General Registry after this restructuring is done.

 ## ExtendedTableOfContents
 This package exports `ExtendedTableOfContents` which takes the `TableOfContents` from `PlutoUI` and adds the following functionalities: